dannybauman/30-day-map-challenge-2025/README.md

 4. **Learn**: Build intuition for which AI tools excel where
 5. **Contribute**: 100+ map examples to the mapping community

-**The breakthrough insight**: With parallel processing, we can generate MORE comparative data in LESS time than traditional single-implementation approaches.
+**The key insight**: With parallel processing, we can generate more comparative data in less time than traditional single-implementation approaches.

 ---